Recreation

 Janet Frame 1924 - 2004

-Janet Frame, New Zealand's most distinguished writer, died of leukemia January 29, 2004, at a hospital in Dunedin, New Zealand.
+Janet Frame, New Zealand’s most distinguished writer, died in Dunedin of leukemia on 29 January 2004.
 She was 79.

 Interviews and documentaries